The semi-professional personal bio

 I started my blogging efforts in November 2001 at Diaryland.
 My initial posts dealt with crushes, rants about school and thoughts on being a student leader.
 My blog evolved as I aged.
 I changed titles from Pensamientos to the current Lotería Chicana.
 I bought my domain name and began self-hosting in 2005 after realizing that I need more from a blogging platform than Diaryland offered.

-I’ve continued to blog for over 15 years simply because I love writing and sharing.
+I’ve continued to blog for about 17 years on and off simply because I love writing and sharing.
 Through blogging, I developed a strong sense of community with other Chican@ and Latina@ bloggers around the country.
 Although some of these friends have since discontinued blogging or decreased the frequency of posting, our friendships have continued to grow.
 Additionally, I’ve had the good fortune to be invited to speak on blogging in college classrooms and at national academic and journalism conferences.

 Why Lotería Chicana?